2025siddhidas-bot/oral-insulin-valuation/README.md

 **Wholesale Acquisition Cost (WAC):**
 * The baseline injectable WAC for Lantus is set at $3,628 per year, sourced from a Value in Health publication.
 * **Base Case WAC ($4,789/year):** Utilizes a 1.32x premium over Lantus, justified purely by the convenience of oral delivery.
-* **Bull Case WAC ($5,445/year):** Utilizes a 1.5x premium, modeling a scenario where clinical trials prove a statistically significant reduction in hypoglycemic events[cite: 1].
+* **Bull Case WAC ($5,445/year):** Utilizes a 1.5x premium, modeling a scenario where clinical trials prove a statistically significant reduction in hypoglycemic events.
-* Source: Premium multiplier calculations are derived from Mixed Logic Model results published in Dove Press regarding patient preferences for T2D medications[cite: 1].
+* Source: Premium multiplier calculations are derived from Mixed Logic Model results published in Dove Press regarding patient preferences for T2D medications.

 **Cost of Goods Sold (COGS) & Price-to-Stockist (PTS):**
 Manufacturing costs are proxied using the launch-time Maximum Retail Price (MRP) of Rybelsus in India to simulate outsourced API production.